UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 We can confirm the number of dimensions with `ndim`.

-Here we have a 2 dimensional array as expected.
+Here we have a 2-dimensional array as expected.

 The shape of the array now consists of two elements, one for each dimension.